htylab/VMT/README.md

 # Virtual MOLLI Target: Generative Adversarial Networks for Enhanced Motion Correction in Myocardial T1 Mapping

 This repository is the work of "_Virtual MOLLI Target: Generative Adversarial Networks for Enhanced Motion Correction in Myocardial T1 Mapping_" based on **pytorch** implementation.
-You could click the link to access the [paper](xxx).

 ## MedGAN Architecture